 Image Credit: Kerry L taken in Wolfs Hollow Park, PA

-True to its name, the Meadow Fritillary can be found in meadows and flower fields, often with others, taking in nectar and the sun.
+True to its name, the Meadow Fritillary can be found in meadows and flower fields, often with others, taking in nectar and some sun.

-The Meadow Fritillary doesn't venture into the warmer, southern part of North America.
+Unlike most butterflies, the Meadow Fritillary does not venture into the warmer, southern part of North America.
 Canada and American states north of the Deep South and Southwest are included in its range.
-Color variations for this species exist, but the pattern on them is not different.
-Some are an orange-yellow while others are more of a burnt orange.
-All have a myriad of dots and circles that cover the wings and they rest with them flat.
+Color variations for this species exist: some are an orange-yellow while others are more of a burnt orange.
+The pattern on all of them remains the same.
+All have a myriad of dots and circles that cover the wings, and they rest with them spread out and flat.

 Scientific Name: Boloria bellona